Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

     ![Offer detail](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/ProductDetails.png "[Offer detail]")

-2. Click on the drop-down list to the right of the *Discount* field and select the **%** option if you want to apply a percentage discount or select the **EUR** option to apply a fixed amount discount to the offer.
+2. Click the drop-down list to the right of the *Discount* field and select the **%** option if you want to apply a percentage discount or select the **EUR** option to apply a fixed amount discount to the offer.
     The selected option is displayed in the drop-down list.

         > [Info] The currency displayed in the drop-down list corresponds to the default currency in the tab *Global Settings*.

 3. Enter a number in the text field to the right of the *Discount* field.
 The number indicates the amount of the discount, depending on the selection in the drop-down list as a percentage or as a fixed amount.